viniguazz/object-oriented-systems-development-course-UFSC/unit 1/Unit 1 - notebook.md

 		car.honk()
 		car.accelerate()

 Attention: notice that SELF isn't passed whenever the methods of an instantiated object are called.
+Notice that we use dot notation.

 # Pillars of abstraction

+* Encapsulation
+* Inheritance
+* Composition
+* Polymorphism